Is Oatmeal Good for Fatty Liver? My Healing Journey and Tips

 How Much Oatmeal is Safe to Eat With Fatty Liver?

 The recommended standard serving size of ½ cup dry oats is safe to eat with fatty liver disease.
-This is the amount I usually have for breakfast since being diagnosed and I had no problems.
+This is the amount I usually have for breakfast since being diagnosed and I have had no problems.

-Also, don’t add any sugar to your oatmeal.
+First and most important, don’t add any sugar to your oatmeal/porridge.
 You can add a bit of honey (I wrote about honey and fatty liver here) or zero-calorie sugar alternatives (my favorite is Stevia).
-It’s best if you don’t add any sweetener, and replace it with low-carb fruits like berries.

 Leave a Comment